 Club Sports are organized and operated by students of the Claremont Colleges.
 Clubs range from recreationally based to competing interscholastically on a national level.
 Club Sports include: Cycling, Equestrian, Lacrosse (Men’s), Racquetball, Roller/Ice Hockey, Roller Derby (Women’s), Rugby (Men's/Women's), Soccer (Women’s), Tennis, Ultimate Frisbee (Men’s/Women’s), and Volleyball (Men’s/Women’s).

 Bountiful athletic facilities are open to all students regardless of participation in organized sports.
-Rains Center for Sport and Recreation houses two gymnasiums (badminton, basketball, pickleball, volleyball).
-Also within the center are racquetball, handball and squash courts.
-The Rains' weight training facility includes, Cable Motion, Hammer Strength, Life Fitness, and Smith machines, free weights, half racks, kettelbells and other equipment.
-The Rains cardio room offers Life Fitness ellipticals, treadmills, bikes and two types of rowers.
-You'll also find an exercise room for aerobics, ballroom dance, core training, dance, fencing, hip-hop, karate, pilates, PiYo, tai chi, UJam, yoga and zumba, plus locker rooms for students, faculty and staff.
-Outdoor sports facilities include: Haldeman and Pendleton Pools, baseball, soccer, softball, lacrosse, ultimate frisbee fields, 14 tennis courts at the Pauley and Rogers facilities and an all-weather track.
-Specific facility schedules are available on the Physical Education/Athletics website.
+The Center for Athletics, Recreation, and Wellness (CARW) houses two gymnasiums (badminton, basketball, pickleball, volleyball).
+The strength and fitness facility includes machine and free weights, plus treadmills, ellipticals, stair climbers, rowers, recumbent bicycles and Peloton bicycles.
+You'll also find two studio rooms for aerobics, ballroom dance, core training, dance, fencing, hip-hop, karate, pilates, PiYo, tai chi, UJam, yoga and zumba, plus locker rooms for students, faculty and staff.
+Outdoor sports facilities include: Haldeman and Pendleton Pools, baseball, soccer, softball, lacrosse, ultimate frisbee fields, 14 tennis courts at the Pauley and Rogers facilities and the all-weather Strehle Track.

 The Physical Education Department and Human Resources Office at Pomona College recognize that worksite culture and environment are powerful influences that can encourage and support employees in living healthy lifestyles.
 The mission of the Faculty/Staff Fitness and Wellness program is to increase awareness of healthy lifestyle behaviors and to provide convenient and attractive opportunities to practice these healthy lifestyle behaviors.
 Toward this end, the FSFW program strives to provide a wide array of fitness and wellness opportunities in an effort to maximize employee participation.